michael2012z/BitBible/markdown/Etheridge/files/2Cor.md

 11. THEREFORE, because we know the terror of our Lord, we persuade men; and to Aloha we are manifest; but I hope that to your minds also we are manifest.

-12. For we commendOr, praise; Meschabchinan. not ourselves again to you, but we give you cause to be boastful of us to them who in appearance boast, but not in heart.
+12. For we commend

-13. For if we be beside ourselves, (it is) unto Aloha; and if we be right,Tagninan. (it is) unto you.
+13. For if we be beside ourselves, (it is) unto Aloha; and if we be right,

 14. For the love of the Meshiha constraineth us, because we judge this, That if one for every man hath died, then (was) every man dead.

 15. And for every man he died, that they who live should not live to themselves, but to him who on their behalf died and arose.

-16. And henceforth we no man know according to the flesh; and if we have known the Meshiha according to the flesh,Baphgar, "In the body." yet from now we know not.
+16. And henceforth we no man know according to the flesh; and if we have known the Meshiha according to the flesh,

 17. Whoever therefore is in the Meshiha is a new creature; the old things have passed, and every thing hath become new